bixb922/umidiparser/README.md

 ## INSTALLATION

-You can install with `pip install umidiparser`
+Micropython: Install directly to your microcontroller with 'mpremote mip install github:bixb922/umidiparser'

-You can install the package in the microcontroller, or just copy the umidiparser.py file.
+Or else, get the __init__.py and umidiparser.py and copy to a umidiparser folder in any of the folders of sys.path

 ## MIDI FILE COMPATIBILITY
 The parser will parse MIDI files, also known as SMF files, with format type 0, 1 and 2.